zakimadaoui/TinyStepLib/README.md

 * This is still experimental and requires more tuning
 * The library uses TIMER2 of the atmega328 microcontroller, so make sure not to use libraries that occupy the same timer (ex: tone()).

+The "main.cpp" file shows an example of how to use the library